barnalismollich/coyotiv-barnali-smollich/README.md

 # coyotiv-barnali-smollich

-Hello!
+Family Diary

-This is my folder for my project I did during the training at Coyotiv UG.
+This is my folder for my project I did during the software engineering training at Coyotiv UG.

 # **Project idea**